technomancy/prometheus/README.md

 Set the temperature by sending a `temp 25` message to the bot's XMPP account.
 Upon startup, temperature target defaults to 23.
 Read the temperature with just `temp`.
-Sending `stop` will shut down the erlang processes but not the erlang shell.
+You can override the sensor with just `on` or `off`, and you can schedule future changes with `in 5 minutes 21`.

 ## License

-Copyright © 2013 Phil Hagelberg.
+Copyright © 2013-2014 Phil Hagelberg.
 Licensed under the Erlang Public License, version 1.1 or later.
 See COPYING for details.